obi-ontology/obi-ontology.org/docs/process-intro.md

 ## Marking process start, end and duration

 ### ISSUES:
-- Do we allow 'has date representation' ???
+- Do we allow 'has date representation' data property with xsd:datetime ?
 - Do we allow `is duration of` for start, end and duration?
 Do we make them qualities (e.g. birth date = (start date and quality of mammal ...) and then use `has quality` relation?

 <img src="/assets/images/docs/data_process_datetime.png">